Coherent States for infinite homogeneous waveguide arrays: Cauchy coherent states for $E(2)$: Equally spaced, infinite homogeneous waveguide arrays

-where $A_n(z)$ is the electric modal field in the $n$-th waveguide at position $z$.
-The distance $z$ is measured in units of the coupling constant between waveguides (supposed constant) and the propagation constant has been removed by a suitable transformation (see \cite{Makris06}).
+Denote by $A_n(z)$ the electric modal field at position $z$ in the $n$-th waveguide of an inifite waveguide array, and suppose that both the propagation constant and the coupling constant between adjacent waveguides are the same for the array (homogeneity).
+Then, the equations governing the propagation of $A_n(z)$ are given by (see \cite{Jones65}):

+where we have performed a suitable transformation to remove the propagation constant and $z$ is measured in units of the inverse of the coupling constant (see \cite{Makris06}).